AlexanderMakarov/am-budget-view/README.md

    as an example of configuration.
 Don't need to update it yet, see step 5.
 4. Run application ("aggregate-inecobank-statements-\*-\*" file).
    It would open a text file with the list of groups with a lot of transactions it consists of.
-   Most probably it would also have an "unknown" group with not yet categorized transactions.
+   Most probably it would also have an "Unknown" group with not yet categorized transactions.
 5. Investigate your personal transaction information and update configuration file groups with unique for specific transaction substrings to aggregate transactions into these groups.
-   "unknown" group is the first item to address.
+   "Unknown" group is the first item to address.
    See examples in configuration file - you may remove not needed and add your own groups.
    Be careful about syntax and indentations, but in case of any error the resulting file would contain an error description which may help to understand the reason.
 6. Run application again, and repeat configuration changes if needed.
    Next set `detailedOutput` to `false` in the configuration file to hide detalization by transactions.
-   If you still want to see all these "unknown" transactions then consider to set `groupAllUnknownTransactions` to `false` - it will group these "I don't know group" transactions into individual groups with name equal to "Details" field value.
+   If you still want to see all these "Unknown" transactions then consider to set `groupAllUnknownTransactions` to `false` - it will group these "I don't know group" transactions into individual groups with name equal to "Details" field value.
 7. Run application one more time to get a clean report for manual investigation, comparing months, etc.
 8. Next month it is enough to download "Statements" with new transactions and run application again.

 ### Notes:
-1. For remained formats and banks steps are near the same.
+1. For remained formats and banks steps are near the same as for Inecobank.
-Files may be even sent by emails.
+2. Files which banks are sending in emails not always have all required information.
-2. It is a command line application and may work completely in the terminal.
+3. It is a command line application and may work completely in the terminal.
-Run in it terminal with `-h` for details.
+   Run it with `-h` for details.
    It would explain how to work with multiple configuration files and see information directly in terminal.
+4. Application automatically starts in "local HTTP server mode" and opens in a default browser.
+5. Application supports 3 "reporting" mode: 'web' - default, 'file' - to open text report in default TXT files veiwer, 'none' - only STDOUT.
+6. Application supports one more "categorization" mode - need to set `categorizeMode: true` in configuration file.
+   This mode is useful to configure categorization.

 # Use with Beancount and Fava UI

-Application may generate [Beancount](https://github.com/beancount/beancount) file which then may be used with [Fava UI](https://github.com/beancount/fava).
+Application by-default generates [Beancount](https://github.com/beancount/beancount) file which then may be used with [Fava UI](https://github.com/beancount/fava).
 Beancount report contains more data than usual TXT report, it allows to do full double-entry accounting.
+Fava UI is local and free accounting tool which allow to see these reports.
-But Fava UI is an accounting tool, therefore hard to understand for those who don't have solid accounting knowledge.
+But it also hard to understand for those who don't have solid accounting knowledge, so consider to use built-in HTML UI instead.

-First of all need to install Fava UI (built in Python) with something like `pip3 install fava`.
+To install Fava UI (built with Python) run something like `pip3 install fava`.

-After getting log like `Built Beancount file 'Bank Aggregated Statement.beancount' with 1818 transactions.` run in console `fava Bank\ Aggregated\ Statement.beancount` which should print `Starting Fava on http://127.0.0.1:5000` - open this link in browser and it would show graphs and other accounting visualization, financial statistic about your transactions.
+After getting log like `Built Beancount file 'AM Budget View.beancount' with 1818 transactions.` from am-budget-view run in the same folder `fava AM\ Budget\ View.beancount` - it should print `Starting Fava on http://127.0.0.1:5000`.
+Open this link in browser and it would show graphs and other accounting visualization, financial statistic about your transactions.
-If run am-budget-view one more time (for example with corrected configuration) then Fava UI would catch up changes without restart.
+If run am-budget-view one more time (for example with corrected configuration) then Fava UI would catch up changes without restart (need press button on page).

 # Limitations

-- Application does not support currencies handling in simple TXT report.
+- Application does not have currencies exchange rates source other than transactions files you provide to it.
-  Therefore if you are handling transactions/statements from multiple accounts then make sure that they have the same currency.
-Or use Beancount report and Fava UI.
+  But it allows to perform conversions even using those scarse information from transaction files.
+  It converts currencies with direct exchange rates first, next with best multi-conversion option found by Dijkstra algorithm.
+Precision is measured as a number of days between current day and each exchange rate date used for conversion tip, with one exception - even if target date is the same date where we have direct exchange rate then precision would be 1, because precision 0 means "no conversion", i.e. transaction currency is a target currency.
 - Application does not support a way to categorize transactions in a different way for different accounts.
-  So your configuration should handle both.
-Use `ignoreSubstrings` parameter to handle edge cases but be aware that such "skipped" transactions affect output numbers!
-  Beancount report is not affected by `ignoreSubstrings` parameter.

 # Contributions